 Our clinic provides easy, timely access to a wide range of specialists.

-Depending on your particular needs, you may see one or more members of the team which includes a Psychiatrist, Psychologist, Occupational Therapist or Social Worker.
+Depending on your particular needs, you may also see other members of the team such as a neuropsychologist, social worker or speech language pathologist.

-Your physician along with your healthcare team will determine the best course of treatment for you.
+Your physician and healthcare team, in consideration of your wishes/needs/situation will determine the best course of treatment for you.